Azure/azure-sdk/docs/policies/reviewprocess.md

 ## Introduction

-The Azure Developer Platform (ADP) Architecture Review Board is a board of language architects specializing in Java, Python, TS/JS, C#, C, C++, Go, Android, and iOS.
+The Azure SDK Architecture Board is a board of language architects specializing in Java, Python, TS/JS, C#, C, C++, Go, Android, and iOS.

 **The Architecture Board reviews Track 2 libraries only**.
 By definition, a Track 2 library is one that follows our [Track 2 library design guidelines and specific language guidelines](https://azure.github.io/azure-sdk/general_introduction.html).
 This means that libraries produced solely by a code generator do NOT follow these guidelines; engineers MUST build a layer on top of the generated code in order to produce a library that meets the guidelines.
 We have developed the SDK Development Training program to help you be successful in building these libraries - find out more [here!](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/346/Azure-SDK-Development-Training)